PabloMP2P/ClassyC/README.md

 - **CLASSYC_DISABLE_RUNTIME_CHECKS**: Disable runtime checks for inheritance depth.
 Default: not defined.
 - **CLASSYC_ENABLE_COMPILE_TIME_CHECKS**: Enable compile-time checks for inheritance depth.
 Default: not defined.
 ## Additional notes
+- ClassyC supports automatic destruction of objects when they go out of scope if the compiler supports the `__attribute__((__cleanup__))` attribute (e.g., GCC and Clang).
 - Class definitions must be at the global scope.
 Objects can be declared at any scope, but can't be instantiated outside a function.
 Interfaces are declared in the top-level scope, before any class that uses them.
 - A class inherits all the methods, events, data members, and interfaces of its base class and, recursively, its base classes.
 - Inherited methods with no new implementation don't need to be included in `CLASS_class_name` or with `METHOD`; they are automatically inherited and available.
 - All methods — new, inherited, or overridden — self-register internally in the class constructor: no need to assign pointers or call register.
+- A `self` pointer is available in all methods, constructors, destructors, and event handlers.
 - `CONSTRUCTOR` and `DESTRUCTOR` are mandatory: must be explicitly defined even if no actions are needed.
-- `CONSTRUCTOR` accepts user-defined parameters; `DESTRUCTOR` doesn't.
+- The `CONSTRUCTOR` can accept user-defined parameters.
+The `DESTRUCTOR` must be parameterless.
 - The `CONSTRUCTOR` macro must be used after the class definitions and before any methods or the `DESTRUCTOR`.
 - The `DESTRUCTOR` can be declared after the `CONSTRUCTOR` and before or after methods, but must not be declared before the `CONSTRUCTOR`.
 - `INIT_BASE` requires the arguments to match the base `CONSTRUCTOR` parameters.
 It should be called before the rest of the `CONSTRUCTOR` code.
+- The variable is_base is available in both CONSTRUCTOR and DESTRUCTOR to determine if the call is for a base class during inheritance initialization or cleanup.
 - `METHOD`, `CONSTRUCTOR`, `DESTRUCTOR`, and `EVENT_HANDLER` need to be used in the global scope.
-- No curly braces are needed around the body of the methods/events/constructors/destructors but can be used.
+- No curly braces are needed around the body of the methods, constructors, destructors, or event handlers but can be used for clarity.
+Not using them won't produce unexpected behavior and is recommended for brevity.
+- Since methods are function pointers within the object, you must pass the instance explicitly when calling them.
 - Interfaces declared in base classes are automatically available in derived classes, including them again in the derived class will cause collisions.
 - Interfaces can overlap in data members, events, and methods without causing conflicts.
 - Casting an object to any base class will give access to the subset of data members and methods present in that base class.
   The methods in the casted object will still point to the most derived implementation of the method in the inheritance chain.
 - All the valid casts of the object will access the same versions of the data, events, and methods.
-- Interface `as_interface_name` structs contain pointers to all the interface members in the object.
+- Interface structs returned by `to_interface_name` functions contain pointers to all the interface members in the object.
   This allows access to members and passing the interface object to functions as value.
 - Interface event members are pointers to function pointers to handle dynamic event handler registration.
 - All method pointers are set to the most derived version of the method in the inheritance chain.
 - Methods and events have only one level of indirection; the pointers are not in virtual tables.
 - The library is optimized to reduce levels of indirection and data overhead.
-- Ensure that for every `CREATE`, there is a corresponding `DESTROY` to prevent memory leaks.
+- If the compiler doesn't support automatic destruction, ensure that for every `CREATE_HEAP`, there is a corresponding `DESTROY_FREE` to prevent memory leaks.
-- Make sure to nullify all pointers to the instance after `DESTROY`ing to avoid dangling pointers.
+- Make sure to nullify all pointers to the instance after calling `DESTROY_FREE` or `DESTROY` to avoid dangling pointers.
+The DESTROY_FREE macro for heap-allocated objects already sets the passed pointer to NULL
-- The `RECURSIVE_CLASS_MEMBER_DECLARATION` macro limits the inheritance depth to 9 levels.
+- The recursive macros limit the inheritance depth to 9 levels.
   Compile-time checks are available in C11 and later and can be enabled by defining `CLASSYC_ENABLE_COMPILE_TIME_CHECKS` before including the header.
   Runtime checks are enabled by default, but can be disabled by defining `CLASSYC_DISABLE_RUNTIME_CHECKS` before including the header.
-  To support deeper inheritance hierarchies, you can extend the macro definitions by adding `RECURSIVE_CLASS_MEMBER_DECLARATION_10`, `RECURSIVE_CLASS_MEMBER_DECLARATION_11`, and so on, making sure that each macro expands to the next one.
+  To support deeper inheritance hierarchies, you can extend the recursive macros definitions by adding `RECURSIVE_CLASS_MEMBER_DECLARATION_10`, `RECURSIVE_CLASS_MEMBER_DECLARATION_11`, and so on, making sure that each macro expands to the next one.